 More than the regular mood variations of life, Bipolar Disorder is characterized by depressive moods as well as elevated moods that are accompanied by a decreased need for sleep.
 Both mood states can cause serious life problems.
 Often, the depressed moods come first.
 To learn more, review each of these helpful links: What Are Bipolar Disorders?; NAMI - Bipolar Disorder; and NIH - Bipolar Disorder.
 Sometimes, people can mistake mood variations for Personality Traits or Disorders.
 Bipolar Disorder can benefit from Life/Mood Chart tracking tools including: Mood Charting; Mood Tracking; or Mood Diary.

 Although many university students often feel frustrated by decreased concentration and attention span, ADHD is a condition that, almost always, emerges in childhood or early adolescence.
 Our service can continue care for legitimately identified childhood ADHD that persists into adulthood, but due to problematic misuse and diversion (see Nonmedical Use of Adderall® among Full-Time College Students), we will not make a new diagnosis of ADHD in the college years.
 If you are seeking a new diagnosis for ADHD, you can be referred to a community provider who is in the SHIP network.
-Please refer to SHC’s ADHD policy.
+Please refer to SHC’s ADHD policy and algorithm.
 Additional information can be found at College Students with ADHD.

 Having trouble with excessive use of alcohol, tobacco and other drugs, including cannabis, is a brain disorder.
 Here is a link to a chart of commonly abused substances: NIH Commonly Abused Drug Charts.
 For more information about addiction, withdrawal, and tolerance, see The Science of Drug Abuse and Addiction:The Basics.